OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Encryption based Token Pattern

 The Encrypted Token Pattern leverages an encryption, rather than comparison method of Token-validation.
 It is most suitable for applications that do not want to maintain any state at server side.

-Server generates a token comprised of the user's session ID and a timestamp (to prevent replay attacks) using a unique key available only on the server (AES256-with GCM mode/GCM-SIV is recommended.
+The server generates a token comprised of the user's session ID and a timestamp (to prevent replay attacks) using a unique key available only on the server (AES256-with GCM mode/GCM-SIV is recommended.
 Usage of ECB mode is strictly not recommended.
 If you would like to use any other block cipher mode of operation, refer [here](Cryptographic_Storage_Cheat_Sheet.md) and [here](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) for more information).
 This token is returned to the client and embedded in a hidden field for forms, in the request-header/parameter for AJAX requests.
 On receipt of this request, the server reads and decrypts the token value with the same key used to create the token.

-Inability to correctly decrypt suggest an intrusion attempt (recommend to block and log the attack for incident response purposes).
-Once decrypted, the users sessionId and timestamp contained within the token are validated; session-id is compared against the currently logged in user, and the timestamp is compared against the current time to verify that its not beyond the defined token expiry time.
-If session-id matches and the timestamp is under the defined token expiry time, request can be allowed.
+If the value cannot be decrypted then this suggests an intrusion attempt (which should be blocked and logged for debugging or incident response purposes).
+Once decrypted, the users session ID and timestamp contained within the token are validated.
+The session ID is compared against the currently logged in user, and the timestamp is compared against the current time to verify that its not beyond the defined token expiry time.
+If session id matches and the timestamp is under the defined token expiry time, request is allowed.

-Refer [here](Key_Management_Cheat_Sheet.md#key-management-lifecycle-best-practices) to learn best practices about managing your encryption key.
+The [Key Management Cheat Sheet](Key_Management_Cheat_Sheet.md#key-management-lifecycle-best-practices) contains best practices about managing encryption keys.

 ### HMAC Based Token Pattern

 HMAC Based Token Pattern mitigation is also achieved without maintaining any state at the server.
 [HMAC](https://en.wikipedia.org/wiki/HMAC) based CSRF protection works similar to encryption based CSRF protection with a couple of minor differences

-1. Use strong HMAC function (SHA256 or stronger algorithms are recommended) instead of an encryption function to generate the token
+1. It uses a strong HMAC function (SHA-256 or better is recommended) instead of an encryption function to generate the token.
-2. Token is HMAC+timestamp
+2. The token consists of a HMAC and timestamp.

 Below are the steps for the proper implementation of the HMAC based CSRF protection:

 1. Generate the token\
-Using key K, generate HMAC(usersessionID+timestamp) and append the same timestamp value to it which results in your CSRF token.
+Using key K, generate `HMAC(session ID + timestamp`) and append the same timestamp value to it which results in your CSRF token.
-2. Include the token (*i.e.* HMAC+timestamp)\
+2. Include the token (*i.e.* `HMAC+timestamp`)\
 Include token in a hidden field for forms and in the request-header field/request body parameter for AJAX requests.
 3. Validating the token\
-When the request is received at the server, re-generate the token with same key K (parameters are sessionID from the request and timestamp in the received token).
+When the request is received at the server, re-generate the token with same key K (parameters are the session ID from the request and timestamp in the received token).
 If the HMAC in the received token and the one generated in this step match, verify if timestamp received is less than defined token expiry time.
 If both of them are success, then request is treated as legitimate and can be allowed.
 If not, block the request and log the attack for incident response purposes.

-Refer [here](Key_Management_Cheat_Sheet.md#key-management-lifecycle-best-practices) to learn best practices about managing your HMAC key.
+The [Key Management Cheat Sheet](Key_Management_Cheat_Sheet.md#key-management-lifecycle-best-practices) contains best practices about managing the HMAC key.

 ## Defense In Depth Techniques